rajvipulraj401/React/React_Major_Projects/Pizza_App/Quick_Pizza/Readme.md

 ## Description

 Quick Pizza App is a web application built using React.
 It provides users with the ability to order pizzas online with features such as GPS location tracking, a shopping cart, and a seamless checkout process.
-The application leverages various technologies including React Router, React Query, Context API, and Redux to provide a smooth user experience.
+The application leverages various technologies including React Router, React Query, Context API and Redux to provide a smooth user experience.

 ## Live Demo